Harvesting in the Darroch Wood, Scaniport

-The group has been going for ten years now .
+The group has been going for fifteen years now .
 We are constituted to encourage and develop responsible off-road access for walkers and riders in the South Loch Ness Area, to promote the Scottish Outdoor Access Code and to liase with other access groups inthe surrounding areas.

 The group is affiliated to the British Horse Soctiey Bridleways Group